ingur/CozyVim/README.md

 ```bash
 git clone https://github.com/ingur/CozyVim ~/.config/nvim && nvim
 ```
-> NOTE: missing dependencies are mostly installed automatically, in case something does not work immediately, you might need to restart Neovim a couple of times
+> NOTE: missing dependencies/plugins are mostly installed automatically, in case something does not work immediately, you might need to restart Neovim a couple of times

 - If you ever run into errors, you can reset CozyVim like so:
 ```bash